Selvipr/Ecom/README.md

 1. Clone the repository
 2. Open the project in Android Studio
 3. Sync Gradle dependencies
+4. Set up Supabase backend (see [Supabase Setup](#supabase-setup) below)
-4. Build and run the app
+5. Build and run the app

-### Database Setup
+## Supabase Setup

-Before using the app, you need to set up the database tables in Supabase:

-1. Log in to your Supabase dashboard
+This app uses Supabase as its backend service.
+To set up Supabase:

+1. Create a Supabase account at [https://supabase.com](https://supabase.com)
+2. Create a new project
-2. Go to the SQL Editor
+3. Navigate to the SQL Editor and run the database setup script in `supabase/database_setup.sql`
-3. Copy and paste the contents of the `users_table.sql` file
-4. Run the SQL script to create the necessary tables and policies

-### Troubleshooting Registration Issues

-If you encounter "Failed to create user" errors during registration, check the following:

-1. Make sure the Supabase URL and API key in `TiruvearApp.kt` are correct
+4. Update the Supabase URL and API Key in `TiruvearApp.kt`
-2. Verify that the users table exists in your Supabase database
-3. Check that RLS (Row Level Security) policies are properly set up
-4. Ensure your app has a network connection to Supabase

-### Common Supabase Issues

-1. **Rate limiting**: Supabase has built-in rate limiting.
-Wait at least 1 minute between registration attempts.
-2. **User table not found**: Make sure you've run the SQL script to create the users table.
-3. **Permission errors**: Ensure the RLS policies are correctly set up.

-## Supabase Integration
+For detailed Supabase setup instructions, see `supabase/setup_instructions.md`.

+### Database Schema

-The app uses Supabase for backend services:
+The app uses the following tables in Supabase:

-- **Authentication**: User login, registration, and password reset
-- **Database**: Product catalog, user data, carts, orders
-- **Storage**: Product images and assets

-## Database Schema

-- **users**: User profiles
+- **profiles**: User profiles linked to auth.users
+- **product_categories**: Product categories
 - **products**: Product information
-- **product_categories**: Product categories
 - **product_images**: Product images
 - **product_variants**: Product variants (size, color, etc.)
 - **carts**: Shopping carts